CrankBoyHQ/crankboy-app/README.md

 As an alternative to marking preferences as hidden, you can instead whitelist preferences that you wish to be exposed to the user by using `"visible"` instead of `"hidden"`.
 If you wish for the preferences menu to be hidden _entirely_, simply use `"visible": []`.
 A list of preferences and their names can be found [here](./src/prefs.x).

-Additionally, if you are releasing your own game that is not licensed by Nintendo, please remove `dmg_boot.bin`.
-It's also strongly recommended that you add a [Lua script](./lua-docs.md) and/or [C script](src/cscripts/kirby_dreamland.c) and/or [native crank support](./gb-extensions.md) to your ROM in order to maximize playdate-friendliness.
+Additionally, it's also strongly recommended that you add a [C script](src/cscripts/kirby_dreamland.c) (or, if that's troublesome, a [Lua script](./lua-docs.md), which may impact performance) and/or [native crank support](./gb-extensions.md) to your ROM in order to maximize playdate-friendliness.
 Note that Lua scripts are very slow because an unoptimized local version of Lua is used; you can likely increase the speed if you switch to using the Lua core provided by the Playdate firmware, but there is not currently support for this in CrankBoy.
 (Or just write the script in C instead.)

 For developers new to Playdate, please be aware that you will need to [compile CrankBoy](https://sdk.play.date/2.7.6/Inside%20Playdate%20with%20C.html#_prerequisites) (§2, §4.2) yourself if you want to run it with the Simulator.